scriptrdotio/howto/api/create_api.md

 ![Save your script](./images/write_script.PNG)
 *Image 1*

 - Give a name to your script then click on "Save" in the toolbar.
 You script is automatically deployed as a secure API, with it's own endpoint.
+- **You now have a public secure API, accessible via http, websockets, mqtt and ampq!**
 - The endpoint of the script is by default "https://api.scriptrapps.io/path_to_script/script_name", e.g. https://api.scriptrapps.io/tutorials/howto/turn_a_script_into_secure_api/greeting
 - To create a path, just type it before the script name.